Maximophone/maru/README.md

 ### Known issues:
  - ILLEGAL token error if the program starts with a whitespace
  - Not really an issue but initialising a class element with an array means that the instances will share the same array
- - If a method calls itself on a different object, its "self" env variable will be overwritten